Discounts and Disregards

 People who are severely mentally impaired are not counted.
 For council tax purposes, a person is regarded as severely mentally impaired if he or she suffers, for whatever reason, from severe impairment of intelligence and social functioning which appears to be permanent.
 This will usually include people suffering from Alzheimer’s Disease and other similar illnesses.

 In order not to be counted, a person will need a certificate from his or her doctor to say that he or she is severely mentally impaired.
-The person must also be entitled to one of a number of benefits including certain incapacity benefits, disability allowances, unemployment allowances, attendance allowances or personal independence payment daily living component (standard or enhanced rate).
+The person must also be entitled to one of a number of benefits (or would have been entitled to one of them if he/she had not reached State pension age) including certain incapacity benefits, disability allowances, unemployment allowances, attendance allowances or personal independence payment daily living component (standard or enhanced rate).

 PEOPLE STAYING IN CERTAIN HOSTELS OR NIGHT SHELTERS